Baja California Scuba Diving

 2. Midriff Islands

-The Midriff Islands offer some of the most varied diving in Baja California, however, they are accessible only via liveaboard.
+The Midriff Islands offer some of the most varied diving in Baja California and they are accessible only via liveaboard.
 This makes for exclusive dive sites and some very unique diving for those who have the opportunity to visit.
-Highlights include enigmatic critters such as bluespotted jawfish, orangethroat pikelennies, signal blennies, and a variety of nudibranchs.
+Highlights include enigmatic critters such as blue-spotted jawfish, orange-throat pike blennies, signal blennies, and a variety of nudibranchs.
 There are some stunning wide-angle reef scenes to capture, as well as walls of rare black coral.
-And of course countless cheeky sea lions that thrive in the rich waters.
+And, of course, countless cheeky sea lions that thrive in the rich waters.

 Dive conditions are as varied as the marine life, with changing currents, a wide range of water temperatures, unpredictable visibility, and surprise visits from open ocean visitors.
 But all this adds to the appeal of these fascinating islands.
 Topside wildlife is also stunning, with numerous rocky outcrops and uninhabited islands home to fearless seabird populations.